libp2p/docs/content/reference/dos-mitigation.md

 2. Open a stream for the start of the call then close it.
 The remote side will open a new stream with the response.

-Assume we make a lot of concurrent calls, method 1 would result in a large number of concurrent and mostly inactive streams.
+Assume we make a lot of concurrent calls.
+Method 1 would result in a large number of concurrent and mostly inactive streams.
 Method 2 would result in a fewer number of concurrent streams, and thus lower memory footprint.